seung-lab/cloud-volume/README.md

 * graphene: Precomputed based format used by the PyChunkGraph server.
 * boss: The BOSS (https://docs.theboss.io/docs)
 * n5: Not HDF5 (https://github.com/saalfeldlab/n5) Read-only support.
 Supports raw, gzip, bz2, and xz but not lz4 compression. mode 0 datasets only.
+* [zarr](https://github.com/zarr-developers/zarr-python): Custom implementation supports reading and writing for 5D arrays, but limited support for the 5th dimension.

 ### Supported Protocols